 Amsterdam to create an easier path to entrepreneurial success

 The 'Warm Welcome for Talent' report is the result of a year’s worth of research into creating an appealing environment for foreign entrepreneurs and facilitating the establishment of startups in Amsterdam.
-It was undertaken as part of the Warm Welcome for Talent City Deal, which was signed in April 2016 and targets not only Amsterdam, but The Hague, Eindhoven and Groningen.
+It was undertaken as part of the Warm Welcome for Talent City Deal, a collaboration initiated by Amsterdam, The Hague, Eindhoven and Groningen, which was signed in April 2016.
 The City Deal comprised a number of steps: a customer journey analysis, an investigation into the regulatory hurdles foreign entrepreneurs face, and the introduction of more English-language information geared towards international talent.

 “Before, talent went where the companies were.
 Now, it’s the other way around: businesses go where the talent is,” Ollongren said.
 “The city must therefore ensure that it is attractive to talent.”